Today is my final day working with the amazing team at

 Most of the decisions you make are, in fact, yours.
 You probably wouldn't be surprised to hear that people have all manner of excuses for not coming to the gym, or for not eating right, and then having the gall to complain about the consequences.
 I'm not saying all the decisions they make are easy, and some of the peripheral consequences of some decisions are uncomfortable, but there's science at play in a lot of what we want.
 We know how to get there.
 You have to make the decision, and then you have to commit.

 Learn.
 When I went to Gold's in September of 2010, I expected it would be a short-term position to get me through a short rough patch.
-I didn't want to short-change the company that had taken me on, of course, so I learned a lot about fitness and nutrition, followed trends, checked out niches, and self-experimented with various diets, supplements and exercise routines.
-It's been invaluable personally, and I think the gym benefited, as well.
+I didn't want to short-change the company that had taken me on, of course, so I learned a lot about fitness and nutrition, followed trends, checked out niches, and self-experimented with various diets, I checked that supplement company and

 Enjoy what you enjoy.
 The worst thing I heard in the fitness industry over the course of my tenure at Gold's came from a 40-ish year old bodybuilder.
 I saw him eating a giant vat of cold oatmeal.
 I told him where the microwave was, and he told me, "I don't eat for taste anymore."
 OK, I understand the occasional snack just to fill you up, but I can't imagine what it's like to not enjoy your food.
 I get that ultimately, food is fuel, but I can't imagine discarding the sensual aspect of eating.